JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ## Prerequisites

 This course presumes no prior knowledge of programming, computer science, or quantitative disciplines.
-Those with programming experience, however, won't find this boring: the level of specialization is such that only the first week covers the basics.
+Those with programming experience, however, won't find this boring: the level of specialization is such that only the first few weeks cover the basics.

 ## Course Structure